Continuous Sensitivity Analysis for $\delta N$ Formalism: Application to the Starobinsky Model

 These can then be used to find the late-time values $M_{ab} \approx \bar{\Theta}^1_{ab-} (\tau_e) \approx \theta_{ab-}$.
 Using this, alongside the pre-transition power spectra \eqref{power_ab_post}, one can analytically derive the following expression for the non-Gaussianity parameter:

-The behavior of this parameter is illustrated in Figure \ref{fNL_starobinsky_model}.
+The behavior of this parameter is illustrated in Figure~\ref{fNL_starobinsky_model}.
+We choose numerical values for the Starobinsky model similar to those used in Ref.~\cite{hazra2013bingo}, allowing our plots to be directly compared with their results obtained using the numerical in--in formalism.
 It is evident that incorporating the gradient-corrected Jacobian significantly refines the predictions and provides a marked improvement over the results obtained using the standard $\delta N$ formalism.

-It is immediately apparent that the non-Gaussianity parameter \eqref{fNL_mix} is $\sigma$-independent.
+Note that the non-Gaussianity parameter \eqref{fNL_mix} is $\sigma$-independent.
 This is a direct consequence of the specific method we employed in its construction.
 In equation \eqref{dN_equal_R}, it was shown that the combination $J^1_a \delta X^a$ is independent of $\sigma$ when using the full-gradient Jacobian.
 The denominator of the $f_{\rm NL}^{\rm eq}$ formula \eqref{fNL_eq_CSA} is simply the square of this expression.
 Furthermore, while the numerator contains the Hessian, an examination of the integration constants \eqref{gamma_theta_general} reveals that $\Theta^1_{ab}$ is proportional to the square of the Jacobian.
 Consequently, the numerator is proportional to the fourth power of $J^1_a \delta X^a$.
 Therefore, the entire expression becomes completely independent of the matching time.

-One can proceed to evaluate the $k^2$ correction to the Hessian using the Green's function method.
-Note that since $\Theta^1_{ab}$ vanishes identically in the pre-transition period, it cannot serve as the independent solution in the Green's integral.
-Interestingly, the homogeneous equations for the first- and second-order sensitivities take the exact same form in the Starobinsky model.
-Therefore, analogous to the discussion in Section~\ref{k2_jacobian}, one can use $\bar{J}^1_a$ as the set of independent solutions for the second-order sensitivity equation.
-The gradient-corrected Hessian is then given by

-Although these integrals are analytically solvable, the resulting expressions become complex and difficult to track.
-For this reason, we conclude our analytical investigation of the corrections at this stage.
+Finally, it is important to clarify the scope and limitations of our second-order $\delta N$ calculations.
+In this work, as well as in Ref.~\cite{ahmadi2026delta}, the equivalence between the gradient-corrected $\delta N$ formalism and standard perturbation theory has been demonstrated at the linear level through a variety of analytical and numerical tests.
+In particular, the gradient-interaction source term was constructed by comparing the equations of motion in the SUA with those obtained from linear perturbation theory.
+Because this source term is derived only at linear order, the gradient-corrected $\delta N$ formalism cannot be expected to reproduce the results of second-order perturbation theory exactly.
+Achieving full equivalence at second order would require extending the construction of the source term by systematically comparing the SUA and perturbative equations at second order and deriving the corresponding nonlinear corrections.